 James ALGIE: Died 17 April 1910 at Stawell.
 Jame Algie was a veteran of the Crimean War.
 He was born in Glasgow around 1832 and joined the 71st Highland Light Infantry from Glasgow in 1849 and served in Greece and India.
 He lived in Stawell for forty years.

 Thomas CLOHESY: Died 24 April 1910 at Hamilton.
-Thomas Clohesy had been in Victoria since in 1871.
+Thomas Clohesy had been in Victoria since 1871.
 He made the journey from Ireland with his father and brother, but sadly his father passed away on the voyage.
 He at one time worked at the estates of the Chirnside brothers.
 In 1894, he married Mary Jeanes.
 Thomas and Mary were buried at the Hamilton (Old) Cemetery.

 James THOMSON: Died 25 April 1910 at Hamilton.
 James Thomson was born in Balnachole, Scotland in 1823.
 He and his wife travelled to Australia in 1852.
 With him, he brought sheep farming experience which he tried, first at Edenhope in a partnership and later at Hamilton at the well known Monivae estate.
 James purchased Monivae in 1870 from the estate of Police Magistrate Acheson Ffrench.
 The property was 18,000 acres and James ran Angus cattle and Lincoln sheep.
 The Victorian Heritage Database lists he also bred rare Scottish ponies, collie dogs and goats.